|College Transfer / Preparatory Academics

 College Transfer Overview

-South Seattle Community College offers transfer courses that apply toward a four-year program of study.
+South Seattle College offers transfer courses that apply toward a four-year program of study.
 Students are encouraged to attain their associate of arts (AA) or associate of science (AS) degree at South to ease transfer to a four year institution, but students can also take individual classes for transfer.
 It is recommended that students confer with an advisor or counselor to ensure course transferability.

 Students may be required to complete work in the college preparatory program if their records and test scores indicate a need for additional preparation in order to successfully complete a degree program.
 College preparatory courses are not credited to an AA or AS degree.
 See the Transfer Program List web page to view your options at South.

-SSCC Works Closely With Four-Year Institutions
+SSC Works Closely With Four-Year Institutions

-South Seattle Community College has direct transfer agreements with the four-year schools and their branch campuses listed below.
+South Seattle College has direct transfer agreements with the four-year schools and their branch campuses listed below.
 Students transferring with an AA degree will be given 90 credits towards their 180 credit baccalaureate degree.
 Students should work closely with an advisor or counselor to ensure that all possible degree requirements are met prior to transfer.